Phantom Thread

 And in this case, style also is what is STUNNINGLY OUTRÉ.

-Now Paul Thomas Anderson was already endearing himself to me with this one, writing, directing, and shooting the thing himself, with a cast that is something like 81% women and then Daniel Day Lewis dressed in tall violet socks.
+Paul Thomas Anderson was already endearing himself to me with this one, writing, directing, and shooting the thing himself, over-achiever, with a cast that is something like 81% women and then Daniel Day Lewis dressed in tall violet socks.
 It’s a movie that was only rated R for language, and yet every time someone says “fuck” it feels like they just dropped a plate on the floor while maintaining direct eye contact.
 He mined so much drama out of toast.
 It was incredible.

 4 thoughts on “Phantom Thread